arianfarid/arianfarid.github.io/articles/dna-compression.md

 DNA Datasets are massive.
 A single human genome can use several gigabytes of storage in its most simplest form of storage.
 Certain forms of storage can even scale to [200 GB for a single genome alone](https://medium.com/precision-medicine/how-big-is-the-human-genome-e90caa3409b0).
 As DNA sequencing becomes cheaper, roughly [40 exabytes of genomic data are produced per year](https://www.genome.gov/about-genomics/fact-sheets/Genomic-Data-Science).

 Efficiently storing and analyzing these sequences is a critical challenge.
 Furthermore, the ability to analyze large sequences of data are increasingly critical.
-In this post, we will explore a method to compress DNA using 4-bits per nucleotide in pure Rust, that allows us to generate complimentary base pairs int its compressed form.
+In this post, we will explore a method to compress DNA using 4-bits per nucleotide in pure Rust, that allows us to generate complimentary base pairs in its compressed form.

 This technique is especially useful in DNA analytical pipelines, where performance and memory constraints are critical.
 By minimizing the footprint of each sequence, we simultaneously reduce storage overhead and in-memory costs, without sacrificing speed or the ability to operate directly on compressed data.